Hands-Free Capture — Using Siri and Shortcuts with MotionEdge

 Where do these show up besides Siri?

-• Shortcuts app — open the Shortcuts app, tap the search field, and search "MotionEdge."
-You'll see Capture a Swing, Open My Last Session, and Open My Last Swing.
+- Shortcuts app — open the Shortcuts app, tap the search field, and search "MotionEdge."
+You'll see Capture a Swing, Open My Last Session, Open My Last Swing, Open Today's Session, Open AI Coach, and How Many Swings Today.
 You can run them directly or build them into your own multi-step shortcuts and automations.

-• Spotlight search — swipe down on your Home Screen to open Spotlight, then start typing "capture a swing" (or "last swing" / "last session").
+- Spotlight search — swipe down on your Home Screen to open Spotlight, then start typing "capture a swing" (or "last swing" / "today's session" / "AI Coach").
 The MotionEdge action appears in the results — tap to run it.

 Siri doesn't recognize the commands yet — what do I do?